-Management of change in aviation safety management systems (SMS) is essential for managing operational or organizational change at airlines and airports.
+Management of change in aviation safety management systems (SMS) is essential for managing operational or organizational change.
 Safety teams are typically involved in the management of change (MOC) exercises.

-There is often confusion among new aviation safety managers when they are confronted with answering auditors' questions regarding MOC in their SMS programs.
+There is often confusion among new aviation safety managers when they are confronted with answering auditors' questions regarding MOC in their SMS.
 Best practices should always be reviewed when implementing your MOC workflow.

 This article will briefly describe MOC and some preferred best practices.

 - 3 Tips for Effective Management of Change in Aviation SMS

 - 4 Things to Know about Management of Change in Aviation SMS

 - Relationship Between Management of Change, SA Process, and SRM Process